-Turning Points Shaping Personal Change in the Conversion Process
+Turning Points in the Conversion Process

 The need for personal change because of the tension present in an individual’s current situation has been cited as the first predisposing condition necessary for religious conversion (Roberts and Yamane 2016:135).
 The “anomie” or “normlessness” experienced by those in societies undergoing enormous change is often named as one of the main drivers of this tension, since it causes feelings of rootlessness (Roberts and Yamane 2016:135).
 However, theorists of the process conversion model warn that this tension is “only one source of stress” and should not be viewed as “sufficient by itself to cause a religious conversion” (Roberts and Yamane 2016:135).